thanasisn/SDR_enhancement_LAP/article/article_doc.md

-An example of the identification of CE events for a selected day is given in the Figure, where the daily course of the cloud-free reference irradiance and the CE and ECE identification thresholds are shown along with the actual GHI measurements.
-In addition, we provide an example scatter plot between the measured and the modeled cloud-free irradiance for one year, where the CE and ECE events are clearly grouped above the threshold of irradiance (Figure).
+An example of the identification of CE events for a selected day is given in the Figure, where the daily course of the cloud-free reference irradiance and the CE and ECE thresholds are shown along with the actual GHI measurements.
+The GHI data in the periods 7:30 -- 8:30 and after 14:00 are very close to the modeled cloud-free GHI (light blue line) thus were identified as cloud-free instances.
+There is some ambiguity for the data points laying between the CE threshold and the cloud-free irradiance, which are not identified as CE events.
+These data points correspond to cases either with AOD below the one assumed in the model, or with very small OI.

+In addition, we provide in Figure an example scatter plot between the measured GHI and the modeled cloud-free irradiance for one year (2005), where the CE and ECE events are clearly grouped above the cloud-free irradiance (approximated with the green line).
+(Figure).

 ![Figure 2.3: Example of CE identification in Thessaloniki for 2019-07-11.
 The green line with blue symbols depicts the measured GHI in